BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: List of sequences and generating functions

 The values of $b_{n,m}$ for $n,m \leq 10$ are shown below

-The $b_{n,m}^{(odd)}$ count single traces of a specified odd periodicity for anti-symmetric matrices.
+The $b_{n,m}^{(odd)}$ count single traces of anti-symmetric matrices with a specified odd number of periods.
 Note that $n,m$ refer to the number of $X$s and $Y$s contained in the aperiodic root of the trace, rather than in the whole trace.
 They are defined by

 Their generating function is

 which is the Hilbert series for the vector space $\widetilde{T}_{ST}^{(odd)} = T_{ST;inv;even}^{(1)} \oplus \widetilde{T}_{ST;var}^{(1)}$.
 The plethystic exponential is